vivarium-collective/vivarium-core/doc/guides/processes.rst

 :term:`store`, the processes MUST use the same variable names for the shared variables.

-.. note:: Variables always have the same name, no matter which process
-    is interacting with them.
-This is unlike stores, which can take on different port names with each process.

 The process class MUST implement a ``ports_schema`` method with no required arguments.
 This method MUST return nested dictionaries of the following form: